Harvard-CS145/cs145-21-project0/README.md

 **Video streaming performance**

-If you are curious about the intricacies of video streaming, you can try testing out how the performance of the video stream changes as you increase and decrease the link bandwidth.
+You can try testing out how the performance of the video stream changes as you increase and decrease the link bandwidth.
 You can set the link bandwidth in the topology configuration file as follows
 ```
 "topology": {